Language & integration

 Visiting a city

-The Netherlands is lined with many beautiful cities, such as Amsterdam, Rotterdam and Utrecht.
+The Netherlands is rich in many beautiful cities, such as Amsterdam, Rotterdam and Utrecht.
 There are also smaller cities such as Alkmaar, Leiden, Breda, Middelburg and Haarlem that are fun to visit.
 A walk through the city is always fun, but in addition there are also many historical highlights to visit and get to know the Netherlands.
 Wondering what you can do in a particular city?
 You can find that on the website of the ANWB.

 Library